Qiskit/qiskit/MAINTAINING.md

 **Remediation process**:

-* [Create a new private fork](https://docs.github.com/code-security/tutorials/fix-reported-vulnerabilities/collaborate-in-a-fork) for preparing the patches.
+1. [Create a new private fork](https://docs.github.com/code-security/tutorials/fix-reported-vulnerabilities/collaborate-in-a-fork) for preparing the patches.
-  **Do not** push any work to Qiskit/qiskit or your own fork.
+   **Do not** push any work to Qiskit/qiskit or your own fork until you are in the "disclosure" section.

-* Using the private fork, prepare a PR branched from `main` that fixes or invalidates the vulnerability.
+2. Using the private fork, prepare a PR branched from `main` that fixes or invalidates the vulnerability.
    **Note**: there is no CI available on private forks.

+   Explicitly check each of these basic steps; it is easy to feel pressured to cut corners, but you have less automated safety checks on the private fork.

+   1. Write the patch to fix or invalidate the vulnerability.
+   2. Add a `security` release note.
-  Take additional care to run the full test and lint suite locally, on all tier 1 platforms.
+   3. Run the test suite yourself on Linux, macOS and Windows, if at all possible.

-* Include a `security` release note in the PR.
+   4. Run the entire lint job.
+   5. Build the documentation.

+   Repeat steps 3 to 5 every time before you push changes in response to a review.

-* Have two collaborators review and approve the PR.
+3. Have two collaborators review and approve the PR.
-  After each round of changes, be sure to re-run the tests and lint.
+   The collaborators should remind the author to run the tests, lint and docs jobs, and double-check by running them themselves.

+   In order to simplify the next step, you may wish to squash the commit history once the review is complete.

-* Prepare cherry-pick PRs to each `stable/*` branch with security support.
+4. Using the private fork, prepare cherry-pick PRs to each `stable/*` branch with security support.
-  **Run the tests and lint again for each branch.**
+   This is likely to be the current minor release, and potentially the last minor of the previous major.

+   1. Update your local copies of the relevant `stable/*` branches.
+   2. For each stable branch, make a new branch.
+   3. Cherry-pick the fix from the approved PR against `main`.
-* For each `stable/*`-branch PR, follow the procedure for preparing a new patch release and add the version bumps to the PRs.
+   4. In the same PR, follow the regular procedures for preparing a new patch-version release, including the version bump and the release notes.
+   5. Run the tests, lint and docs again for each branch.
+   6. Push each branch to the private fork, as new PRs.
+   7. Have the collaborators review each branch, paying particular attention to any places where code had to be changed in the cherry-pick, and to the version-bump commit.

 When designing a fix, consider these points:

 * Fixes should be as minimal as possible.

-  The process is more stressful and unverified than usual, and it is easy to introduce new bugs and vulnerabilities.
+  The process is more stressful and unverified than usual, and it is easy to introduce new bugs and vulnerabilities, or regress on old ones.

 * Fixes do not need to be elegant.

   It is better to publish an overcautious fix immediately within the private process, then follow up with a cleaner solution under normal conditions.
-  For example, we fixed [a recursive stack overflow in `qiskit.qasm2.load`](https://github.com/Qiskit/qiskit/security/advisories/GHSA-w7g6-mx9c-q2hr) with [an ugly depth limit](https://github.com/Qiskit/qiskit/pull/16421) first, then replaced the parser with [a fully iterative one](https://github.com/Qiskit/qiskit/pull/16425) later.
+  For example, we fixed [a recursive stack overflow in `qiskit.qasm2.load`](https://github.com/Qiskit/qiskit/security/advisories/GHSA-w7g6-mx9c-q2hr) with [a simple but overly restrictive depth limit](https://github.com/Qiskit/qiskit/pull/16421) first, then replaced the parser with [a fully iterative one](https://github.com/Qiskit/qiskit/pull/16425) later.

-* Fixes take priority over backwards-compatible stability.
+* Fixes take priority over backwards-compatible stability and performance.

   Wherever possible, aim to avoid impact to legitimate uses of Qiskit, but do not let this compromise the publication of a fix.
   Consider adding limitations by optional keyword arguments with reasonable defaults, but can be explicitly lifted by users.